SoarGroup/SoarGroup.github.io/docs/soar_manual/04_ProceduralKnowledgeLearning.md

 By default, explanation-based chunking is off.

-- To turn on chunking: `chunk always`
+- To turn on chunking: `chunk always`
-- To turn off chunking: `chunk never`
+- To turn off chunking: `chunk never`

 In real world agents, there may be certain problem spaces in which you don’t want your agent to learn rules.
 Chunking has a mechanism to allow agents to dynamically specify the states in which rules are learned.

-- To turn off chunking in all states except ones manually flagged on:
+- To turn off chunking in all states except ones manually flagged on:
    - Use chunk only setting.
    - Design an agent rule that executes the RHS action force-learn, which only matches in states in which you want to learn rules.
--To turn on chunking in all states except ones manually flagged off:
+- To turn on chunking in all states except ones manually flagged off:
    - Use chunk except setting.
    - Design an agent rule that executes the RHS action dont-learn, which only matches in states in which you don’t want to learn rules.